HYLDAIC/Flagshep-V1_Audio-Player/README.md

 - A flat Lithium Polymer battery (LiPo) with the connector JST-XH 2 pin
 - 12 6-8mm screws M4 screws
 - 12 6x6mm (M4) threaded heated inserts
-- Formatted SD Card (FAT32,  exFAT ...)
+- Formatted SD Card (FAT32,  exFAT ...) with the audio of your choice (mp3, WAV, FLAC, AAC, m4a)
 - A Computer (Linux and or Windows 10-11) with VS Code and Platformio installed
 - USB-C Data cable
 - Soldering iron

   1. The Main 3D printed part should have prominent holes, 8 on the front side and 4 in the back
   2. Prepare heated element to 250 degrees Celsius (+/- 30)
   3. Place and slowly push in the threaded heated insert with the soldering iron into the hole until the mounting surface is flat (repeat 12 times)
   4. If the battery connector of the PCB isn't on the bottom face (face with no components), solder it on the bottom making sure to keep the same polarities
-  5. Insert the SD card with the audio of your choice
+  5. Insert the SD card in the SD card slot
   6. Take the PCB and insert it inside the side with 8 screws, it should fit with the bottom four; screw it on (it should match with the outside holes on the side of the Main piece)
   7. Insert and screw in the Top cover with 4 screws
   8. Insert a LiPo battery in the bottom compartment and plug it in